-Amazon: A brief history
+Amazon: A Brief History

-In 1995, Amazon began as an online bookstore operating out of Jeff Bezos’s garage – they were already making $20,000 per week within the first two months.
+In 1995, Amazon began as an online bookstore operating out of Jeff Bezos’s garage.
+They were already making $20,000 per week within the first two months.

 The company continued to snowball, and Bezos was named Person of the Year by Time magazine in 1999 after listing his company on the stock exchange.
 Time said that Amazon represented “a sign of the e-world yet to come, a place in which technology allows all of us to shop, communicate and live closer together.”

-Reasons to avoid Amazon
+4 Reasons to Avoid Amazon

-Such an exhausting and regimented role has taken a huge physical and mental toll—“I feel like I’ve lost who I was,” he says.
+Such an exhausting and repetitive role has taken a huge physical and mental toll—“I feel like I’ve lost who I was,” Callaway says.

 The undercover investigator who infiltrated the factory as a worker found herself expected to clean 1,400 Echo Dot speakers a day, using a toothbrush dipped in alcohol to remove any dust.
-She recorded her colleagues’ complaints of numb hands, and sore necks, backs and eyes from performing the same action again and again for hours on end.
+She recorded her colleagues’ complaints of numb hands and sore necks, backs and eyes from performing the same action again and again for hours on end.

 When Bezos last year collected an award for “outstanding personalities who are particularly innovative, and who generate and change markets, influence culture and at the same time face up to their responsibility to society,” he told the audience: “I’m very proud of our working conditions and very proud of the wages we pay”

-In 2017, the European commission found that Amazon had benefited from an illegal tax deal granted by authorities in Luxembourg, which allowed the company to reduce its tax bill by €250m over 2006 to 2014.
+In 2017, the European Commission found that Amazon had benefited from an illegal tax deal granted by authorities in Luxembourg, which allowed the company to reduce its tax bill by €250m over 2006 to 2014.

 Amazon also make a lot of money from taxpayer subsidies, further rubbing salt into the wound.
 It’s reported that their HQ2 project—a new corporate headquarters based in Virginia—will cost US taxpayers $4.6 billion, causing politicians from both sides to question the deal.

 Amazon have achieved massive growth across many sectors by prioritising size over profit, which gives them a lot of leeway in terms of pricing.

 Amazon’s dominance of the online marketplace has knock-on effects in the real world: the giant pays far less in business rates on its UK properties than most traditional rivals, further strengthening their hand against town centres and malls which already struggle to turn a profit compared to online retailers.
-Sociologists have long known that in-person face-to-face shopping generates social and civic benefits for a community.
+Sociologists have long known that in-person shopping generates social and civic benefits for a community.

-Stacy Mitchell of the Institute for Local Self-Reliance has been researching Amazon’s business practises for years, and is troubled by the way the company seems not just to want to be the top online retailer, but to control the underlying infrastructure of commerce—and beyond.
+Stacy Mitchell of the Institute for Local Self-Reliance has been researching Amazon’s business practises for years and is troubled by the way the company seems not just to want to be the top online retailer, but to control the underlying infrastructure of commerce—and beyond.

-Because aside from producing hit TV shows and publishing books, Amazon are slowly but steadily expanding their power into the physical world – building out their shipping infrastructure in a bid to supplant the United States Postal Service, as well as making inroads in healthcare and finance.
+Because aside from producing hit TV shows and publishing books, Amazon are slowly but steadily expanding their power into the physical world by building out their shipping infrastructure in a bid to supplant the United States Postal Service, as well as making inroads in healthcare and finance.

 Through the Echo and Alexa, smart TVs and Kindles, Amazon is keen to record as much information about its users as possible.
 This data can be used to sell products, or sold on to advertisers and marketers.